pnp/AdaptiveCards-Templates/samples/vaccination-booster/README.md

 ## Summary

-Design for booking vaccination booster appointment with images and form
+Design for booking vaccination booster appointment with images and a submission form.

 ![picture of the extension in action](assets/card.png)